Cap de Creus

 The Cap de Creus (Cabo de Creus in Spanish) is a peninsula and a headland located at the far northeast of Catalonia, some 25 km south from the French border.
-The cape lies in the municipal area of Cadaqués, and the nearest large town is Figueres, capital of the Alt Empordà and birthplace of Salvador Dalí.
+The cape lies in the municipal area of Cadaqués, and the nearest large town is Figueres, the capital of the Alt Empordà and the birthplace of Salvador Dalí.
 Cap de Creus is the easternmost point of Catalonia and therefore of mainland Spain and the Iberian Peninsula.

 The area is now a Natural Park.

-The peninsula has an area of 190 km2 of an extraordinary landscape value; a windbeaten very rocky dry region, with almost no trees, in contrast with a seaside rich in minuscule creeks of deep blue sea to anchor.
+The peninsula has an area of 190 km2 of an extraordinary landscape value; a wind-beaten very rocky dry region, with almost no trees, in contrast with a seaside rich in minuscule creeks of deep blue sea to anchor.
 Mountains are the eastern foothills of the Pyrenees, the natural border between France and Spain.
-The region is frequently swept by awful north wind "tramontana" (beyond mountains) which has caused many naval disasters.
+The region is frequently swept by the awful north wind "tramontana" (beyond mountains) which has caused many naval disasters.
 Cadaqués is the most well known village, home of artists and writers, with sophisticated atmosphere, near Port Lligat where Dalí built his home in a paradise small bay.
 (Dalí depicted the peninsula in his paintings The Persistence of Memory and The Great Masturbator.)
 El Port de la Selva, with a little fishing harbour, is less exploited, with good gastronomic resources and pleasant terraces.